yliao43/stat628module1/README.md

 ## **data**
 **Two filse are included in this folder**

-**BodyFat.csv** is the original 252 records of available measurements include age, weight, height, bmi, and various body circumference measurements.
+:green_book:**BodyFat.csv** is the original 252 records of available measurements include age, weight, height, bmi, and various body circumference measurements.
 In particular, the variables listed below (from left to right in the data set) are:

 - Percent body fat from Siri's (1956) equation
 - Density determined from underwater weighing